anvetsu/reo/docs/tut.md

 ; 55
 ```

-Recursions that run deep can cause a stackoverflow error to happen.
+Recursions that run deep can cause a stack-overflow error to happen.
-This can be prevented by making the recusrive call from a <a href="https://en.wikipedia.org/wiki/Tail_call" target="_blank">tail position</a>
+This can be prevented by making the recursive call from a <a href="https://en.wikipedia.org/wiki/Tail_call" target="_blank">tail position</a>
 using the special `rec` construct.

 ```lisp